jonathanbossenger/dot-com-developer-docs/developer-tools/sftp/video-script.md

-## Video Script: Setting Up and Connecting to SFTP on WordPress.com

----
+# How to connect to your WordPress.com site via SSH

-### **Introduction**
+## **Introduction**

 Hey everyone!
-I’m [Your Name], and welcome to today’s tutorial.
-If you’re looking to manage your WordPress.com site files more efficiently, you’re in the right place.
-In this video, I’ll walk you through setting up and connecting to SFTP on WordPress.com, so you can securely access, upload, and manage your site files like a pro.
+I’m Jonathan, and welcome to this video on using SFTP on WordPress.com.

+Today I’ll walk you through setting up and connecting to SFTP on WordPress.com, so you can securely access, upload, and manage your site files like a pro.
-We’ll cover what SFTP is, why it’s useful, how to create your SFTP credentials, set up popular SFTP clients on Windows, macOS, and Linux, and connect to your WordPress.com site.
-I’ll also share tips, troubleshooting advice, and point you to official resources for deeper dives.

 Let’s get started!

----

 ## **What is SFTP, and Why Use It?**

 Before we jump into the setup, let’s quickly talk about SFTP.

 SFTP stands for *SSH File Transfer Protocol*.
 It’s a secure way to transfer files between your computer and your WordPress.com site.
-Unlike regular FTP, SFTP encrypts your data, keeping your credentials and files safe from prying eyes.
+Unlike regular FTP, SFTP uses the same protocol as SSH which encrypts your data, keeping your credentials and files safe and secure.

-**Why use SFTP with WordPress.com?**
-- Securely upload, download, or edit files on your site.
-- Manage theme or plugin files (for Business and Commerce plans).
-- Troubleshoot issues or restore site content if something goes wrong.

-> **Note:** SFTP access is only available for WordPress.com sites on the Business or Commerce plans.

----
+To use SFTP, you’ll need to create unique SFTP credentials for your WordPress.com site.

+These credentials are the same as your SSH credentials, so if you’ve already set up SSH, the process is similar.

 ## **Creating and Enabling Your SFTP/SSH Credentials**

-To use SFTP, you’ll need to create unique SFTP/SSH credentials for your WordPress.com site.

-### **Step 1: Access Your Site’s SFTP Settings**
+SFTP access is only available for WordPress.com sites on the Business or Commerce plans.

-1. Log in to your WordPress.com account.
+1. To start, log in to your WordPress.com account, and navigate to your site's Settings.
-2. Go to **My Site** → **Settings** → **Hosting Configuration**.
-3. Scroll down to the **SFTP/SSH Credentials** section.

-### **Step 2: Generate Your Credentials**
+   - If you use the Classic admin style: go to *Hosting → Site Settings*
+   - If you use the Default style: go to *Settings → Server Settings*

-- Click **Create SFTP Credentials**.
+- Click the **SFTP/SSH** tab.
-- You’ll see your:
+- Click **Create credentials**.
+This generates your SFTP/SSH username and password for the site.
+Save these credentials somewhere safe.
+- The important details you’ll need are:
+    - The server **URL**
-    - **SFTP Username**
+    - The **Port**
-    - **Server/Host Address**
+    - Your **Username**
-    - **Port Number** (usually 22)
-    - **Password** (auto-generated)
+    - And your **Password**

-> **Tip:** Copy these credentials and store them in a secure password manager.
-Never share your SFTP password publicly or via email.
+Copy these credentials and store them in somewhere or in a password manager.
+Never share your password publicly or via email.

-**Security Note:**
-Your SFTP credentials are unique to your site.
-For extra security, you can regenerate your password at any time from this page.

----
+If you ever forget your password, you can return to the **SFTP/SSH** tab and regenerate your password using the **Reset password** option.

 ## **Setting Up an SFTP Client**

 Now, let’s set up an SFTP client so you can connect to your site.
-I’ll cover two popular options: **FileZilla** and **Cyberduck**.
+In this video I’ll cover two popular options: **FileZilla** and **Cyberduck**.

-### **Option 1: FileZilla**
+### **FileZilla**

-#### **Install FileZilla**

-- **Windows & macOS:**
-    - Download FileZilla from the official website.
-    - Run the installer and follow the prompts.

-- **Linux:**
-    - Use your package manager:
-        - Ubuntu/Debian:
-          ```
-          sudo apt install filezilla
-          ```
-        - Fedora:
-          ```
-          sudo dnf install filezilla
-          ```

-#### **Configure FileZilla**

-1. Open FileZilla.
+FileZilla is a popular, free, and open-source SFTP client that works on all operating systems.
+You can download it from the FileZilla website.

-2. Click **File** → **Site Manager**.
+1. Once installed, open FileZilla and click **File** → **Site Manager**.
-3. Click **New Site** and name it (e.g., “My WordPress.com Site”).
+2. Click **New Site** and give the site a name.
-4. Enter the following details:
-    - **Host:** Your site’s SFTP server address.
-    - **Port:** 22
-    - **Protocol:** SFTP – SSH File Transfer Protocol
+3. In the settings panel, change the **Protocol** to **SFTP - SSH File Transfer Protocol**.
+4. Enter the **Host:**  and **Port:** values you copied earlier.
-    - **Logon Type:** Normal
+5. Under **Logon Type:** select Normal
-    - **User:** Your SFTP username
-    - **Password:** Your SFTP password
-5. Click **Connect**.

-> **What to Expect:**
+6. Then enter your username in the **User:** field and your password
+7. Finally, click **Connect**.

-> The first time you connect, FileZilla may ask you to trust the server’s SSH key.
+The first time you connect, FileZilla may ask you to trust the server’s SSH key.
 This is normal—just confirm to proceed.

----
+Once connected, you’ll see your site’s file structure on the right side of the FileZilla window.
+You can now drag and drop files to upload or download them.

 ### **Option 2: Cyberduck**

-#### **Install Cyberduck**

-- **macOS & Windows:**
-    - Download Cyberduck from the official website.
-    - Drag the app to your Applications folder (macOS) or run the installer (Windows).

-#### **Configure Cyberduck**

-1. Open Cyberduck.
-2. Click the **Open Connection** button.
+Cyberduck is another popular SFPT client available both on macOS and Windows.
+You can download it from the Cyberduck website.

+1. After you install and open Cyberduck, click the **New Bookmark** button.
-3. Select **SFTP (SSH File Transfer Protocol)** from the dropdown.
+2. In the New Bookmark window, select **SFTP (SSH File Transfer Protocol)** from the dropdown.
-4. Enter:
-    - **Server:** Your SFTP server address
-    - **Port:** 22
-    - **Username:** Your SFTP username
-    - **Password:** Your SFTP password
-5. Click **Connect**.

-> **Tip:** If you’re prompted about an “unknown host key,” review the fingerprint and accept if it matches what’s shown in your WordPress.com dashboard.

----

-## **Connecting to Your WordPress.com Site Using SFTP**

-Once your client is set up:

-- Click **Connect** in your SFTP client.
-- You’ll see your site’s file structure—typically folders like `wp-content`, `plugins`, `themes`, and `uploads`.

-**How to Use SFTP:**
+3. Give the bookmark a nickname
+4. Enter the **Server:** and **Port:** values you copied earlier.
+5. Add your **Username:**
+6. Enter your **Password:**
+7. Close the New Bookmark window and click the bookmark you just created to connect.

+**Tip:** If you are asked to accept the server’s fingerprint key, click Allow to proceed.

-- Drag and drop files to upload or download.
+Once connected, you’ll see your site’s file structure in the Cyberduck window.
+You can now drag and drop files to upload or download them.
-- Right-click files to rename, delete, or set permissions.
-- Always back up files before making changes!

-> **Security Reminder:**
-> Never share your SFTP credentials.
-When done, disconnect from the server and close the client.

----

-## **Troubleshooting & Frequently Asked Questions**

-**Common Issues:**

-- **Can’t Connect?**
-    - Double-check your credentials—copy/paste carefully.
-    - Make sure you’re using SFTP (not FTP).
-    - Ensure your WordPress.com plan supports SFTP access.

-- **Password Not Working?**
-    - Regenerate your SFTP password from the dashboard and try again.

-- **Permission Denied?**
-    - You might be trying to edit restricted files.
-Stick to the `wp-content` folder for most changes.
+## **Summary**

-> For more troubleshooting tips, check out the official FAQ and troubleshooting documentation.
+For more details on enabling and connecting to SFTP, as well as troubleshooting tips, make sure to visit the official WordPress.com developer documentation on SFTP. (https://developer.wordpress.com/docs/developer-tools/sftp)

----

-## **Additional Resources**

-- **Official Docs:**
-    - [WordPress.com SFTP Overview]
-    - [How to Find Your Credentials]
-    - [SFTP Client Setup Guides]
-    - [SFTP FAQ & Troubleshooting]

----

-## **Summary & Call to Action**

-Today, you learned:

-- What SFTP is and why it’s essential for secure file management on WordPress.com.
-- How to create and secure your SFTP credentials.
-- How to set up and use FileZilla or Cyberduck on any major operating system.
-- Where to find help if you get stuck.

-If you found this tutorial helpful, please give it a thumbs up, subscribe for more WordPress.com tips, and drop your questions or experiences in the comments below.
-Check the video description for all the links to official documentation.
+If you found this tutorial helpful, please give it a like, subscribe for more WordPress.com developer tutorials, and drop your questions and feedback in the comments below.

-Thanks for watching, and happy site building!

----

-**References:**
-: developer.wordpress.com/docs/developer-tools/sftp/
-: developer.wordpress.com/docs/developer-tools/sftp/credentials/
-: developer.wordpress.com/docs/developer-tools/sftp/client-setup/
-: developer.wordpress.com/docs/developer-tools/sftp/frequently-asked-questions/

----
-Answer from Perplexity: pplx.ai/share
+Happy coding!